wpengine/github-action-wpe-site-deploy/README.md

 Follow along with the [video tutorial here!](https://wpengine-2.wistia.com/medias/crj1lp3qke)

 1. **MAIN.YML SETUP**
-* Copy the following `main.yml` to `.github/workflows/main.yml` in your root of your local WordPress project/repo, replacing values of `PRD_BRANCH`, `PRD_ENV` for the branch and WPE Environment name of your choice.
+* Copy the following `main.yml` to `.github/workflows/main.yml` in your root of your local WordPress project/repo, replacing values of `WPE_ENV` with the WP Engine environment name of your choice.
 Optional vars can be specified as well.
 Consult ["Environment Variable & Secrets"](#environment-variables--secrets) for more available options.

 2. **SSH PRIVATE KEY SETUP IN GITHUB**
 * [Generate a new SSH key pair](https://wpengine.com/support/ssh-keys-for-shell-access/#Generate_New_SSH_Key) if you have not already done so.